Sordamente/Chessish/README.md

 # chessish

-A creative take on chess
+A fun little take on chess